janezpodhostnik/flow-py-sdk/docs/scripts.md

     await client.execute_script(script)
 ```

-If this script is sent to the emulator, the log will be visible in the emulator output.
+When sending this script to an emulator, the log output will be visible in the emulator output.

 ## Getting script results